mdawar/memoize-utils/README.md

 Provides:

-- `memoize`: Used to memoize any sync or `async` function.
+- `memoize` Function: Used to memoize any sync or `async` function.
-- `memoizeDecorator`: TypeScript decorator used to memoize class methods and getters.
+- `memoize` Decorator: TypeScript decorator used to memoize class methods and getters.

 ## Installation